MaskoFortwana/CyberArk-WebConnect/docs/architecture.md

 ## 🔍 System Overview

-ChromeConnect is a console application built on .NET 8.0 that automates web browser interactions for authentication purposes.
+WebConnect is a console application built on .NET 8.0 that automates web browser interactions for authentication purposes.
 The application uses a modular, service-oriented architecture with clear separation of concerns.

 ### Design Principles